matthew-bull/matthew-bull.github.io/index.md

 - **User testing**.
 Assisted in both formal and guerrilla user testing.
 - **Pattern libraries**.
 Helped form a work-in-progress pattern library for a new University of Kent web theme.
 See [github.com/unikent/user-experience](https://github.com/unikent/user-experience).
 - **Analysis**.
 Experience with simple A/B testing and analysis of user journeys in Google Analytics.
 - **Accessibility**.
 Implementing WCAG 2.0.
-Google web accessibility course, see [webaccessibility.withgoogle.com/](https://webaccessibility.withgoogle.com/)
+Followed Google web accessibility course, see [webaccessibility.withgoogle.com/](https://webaccessibility.withgoogle.com/)

 ## UX TRAINING & COURSES